PetarMihalj/cpack/README.md

 ~~~

 ### Contact
-Feel free to contact me with suggestions, questions, etc, at *cpack ATCHAR pmihalj.com*
+Feel free to contact me with suggestions, questions, etc, at *git ATCHAR pmihalj.com*